yquake2/yquake2/doc/04_cvarlist.md

   and `16`.
 Anisotropic filtering gives a huge improvement to texture quality by a negligible performance impact.

+* **gl_fixsurfsky**: Some maps misuse sky surfaces for interior lightning.
+The original renderer had a bug that made such surfaces mess up the lightning of entities near them.
+If set to `0` (the default) the bug is there and maps look like their developers intended.
+If set to `1` the bug is fixed and the lightning correct.

 * **gl_msaa_samples**: Full scene anti aliasing samples.
 The number of samples depends on the GPU driver, most drivers support at least `2`, `4` and `8` samples.
 If an invalid value is set, the value is reverted